 A Grain of Paprika is a genius-supported publication (that’s You!).
 To receive new posts and support my Wikipedia quoting, consider becoming a free or valued subscriber.

-Regarding Europe’s place in our present world, dominated by Turbo America, where the closer you are as an ally, the more suffocating America’s presence is (aka the Biden-Blinken era of all sticks no carrots US foreign policy), a dominance that can partly be blamed on Europe’s indifference to foreign affairs, our unwillingness to meddle even right next door (post-Maidan Ukraine), I propose this simple solution:
+Regarding Europe’s place in our present world, dominated by Turbo America1, where the closer you are as an ally, the more suffocating America’s presence is (aka the Biden-Blinken era of all sticks no carrots US foreign policy), a dominance that can partly be blamed on Europe’s indifference to foreign affairs, our unwillingness to meddle even right next door (post-Maidan Ukraine), I propose this simple solution:

 Europe needs to unlearn its learned helplessness on the international stage